WORLD RUGBY PASSPORT PRIVACY STATEMENT

 How long do we keep your information?

 We will keep your registration data and education and accreditation data for as long as you maintain your registration with World Rugby Passport, to enable us to keep a complete log of your educational and training activities.
-Inactive World Rugby Passport accounts are reviewed on a periodic basis and are deleted where there has been no login to the account for more than 3 years, save where there is an active educator or trainer license/accreditation, or any face-to-face course accreditations logged on the account (as these accreditations need to be retained as a permanent log of education/accreditation records).
+Inactive World Rugby Passport accounts are reviewed on a periodic basis and are deleted where there has been no login to the account for more than 2 years, save where there is an active educator or trainer license/accreditation, or any face-to-face or online course accreditations or attempts logged on the account (whether such courses are completed or not) (as these details need to be retained as a permanent log of education/accreditation records).

 You have the right to prevent marketing information being sent to you.
 If you prefer not to receive marketing information from us please ensure that you do not tick the "opt in" box which appears where you are submitting your personal information.
 If you wish, at any time, to be removed from our newsletter list, please send an email with "unsubscribe" in the Subject line to [email protected]